 - 1 tablespoon solid vegetable shortening (Spectrum)

 - 1 extra-large egg

 - 16 oz. bag Bada Bing Bada Boom Enrobing White Chocolate or similar GF white chocolate candy melts.
 Optional: Tempered white bar chocolate.

 - GF Candy Cane pieces

-- In the bowl of a food processor combine the flour, cocoa, baking soda, baking powder, and salt.
+- In the bowl of a food processor combine the flour, sugar, cocoa, baking soda, baking powder, and salt.
 Pulse a few times to mix well.
 Add the cubed butter, shortening and pulse until the mixture looks like coarse crumbs.
 Add the egg and flavorings.
 Pulse until the mixture forms a ragged ball - a very ragged ball that looks pretty dry.
 Dump mixture onto plastic wrap and carefully remove blade.
 Knead with the heel of your hand until mixture looks smooth and comes together.
 It won't take long.
 Divide dough in half.
 Roll each half into a log about 1.5 inches thick.
 Wrap securely in plastic wrap and refrigerate overnight.
 Dough can be frozen at this point.
 Wrap well.

 - Preheat oven to 375.
 Line two baking sheets with parchment.
 Remove dough from refrigerator and using a very sharp small paring knife, slice very thin rounds and place on parchment lined baking sheets rather close together.
 They won't spread much at all.
 Chill baking sheets before baking.
 Place directly in the oven from the refrigerator.
 Bake about 5 minutes and rotate.
 Bake about 4 minutes more or until they are slightly crisp but don't let them burn.
 Flip a cookie over to check the color on the bottom if you aren't sure.
 They will crisp as they cool.
 Place on a rack to cool completely before dipping in chocolate coating.
 Overnight is best because they will continue to crisp as they rest.